SalehAlbuga/app-service-custom-docker-images/ruby/README.md

-# React App image
+# Ruby image
-This demo contains an React app that's built for production in the image and served using Express
+This demo contains an Ruby on Rails apps.

 ## To deploy it to App Service
 * Build the image with `docker build -t <your_container_registry>/<image_name> .` (notice the **.** at the end)